Sekator778/ec2_terminator/README.md

 ## Overview

-This project contains a Rust-based AWS Lambda function that stops EC2 instances based on specific tags.
-The function is designed to look for EC2 instances with the tag `AutoTerminate` set to `true` and stop them.
+This project contains a Rust-based AWS Lambda function that terminates EC2 instances based on specific tags.
+The function is designed to look for EC2 instances with the tag `AutoTerminate` set to `true` and terminate them.
+It also deletes associated security groups after the instances are terminated.

 ## Project Structure